alternative diy christmas tree tent for kids

 Making Our DIY Christmas Tree Base

 We dumped the clothes in the curtains and rolled them up!
 These curtain burritos become the base of the tree to hold the curtains in place on the floor.
+We placed the rolls along the inner edges of the hanging curtains and tucked the curtains around and under them.

-For anyone trying out this diy Christmas tree, you could also use towels or sheets as well to roll up some clothes or really anything with a bit of weight!
-And while voile curtains have a nice transparency to them, any old bedsheet would work too!
+For anyone trying out this DIY Christmas tree, you could also use towels or sheets as well to roll up some clothes or anything with a bit of weight!

-old clothes rolled up in a curtain to form the base of our diy "tree"
+old clothes rolled up in a curtain to form the base of our diy

 Our DIY Christmas Tree Decorations

-Next come the decorations.
+Next, come the decorations.
 My favorite part!

 Twinkle String Lights

-Getting the rest of the decorations together and putting them on the “tree” was definitely a multi-step, multi-day process.
-I love this though, because it gave my toddler and me a fun ongoing project to work on.
+Getting the rest of the decorations together and putting them on the “tree” was a multi-step, multi-day process.
+I loved this though, because it gave my toddler and me a fun ongoing project to work on.
 Not only did it provide hours of toddler Christmas crafts entertainment (and help me keep my sanity), but I genuinely had fun as well and I love that my toddler gets the experience of doing a step-by-step project.

 Playdough Ornaments